 Rescuing an Endangered Language in Our Own Backyard: The Case of Walden and Tibet (February 19, 2017)

 Himalayan Queens (April 22, 2017) VOH at the Rubin Museum (June 7, 2017)

-Himalayan Queens with LaGuardia Community College (November 2017, May 2018)
+Himalayan Queens with LaGuardia Community College (2017-present)

 Whether you are a speaker yourself, a partial speaker, or know someone who might be, we are always looking for more resources on Himalayan languages.
 Please get in touch!

 Originally from Ghilling village in Upper Mustang, Nepal, Nawang now lives and works in New York’s Himalayan community.
 He is the Executive Director of the Yulha Fund and has extensive experience as a researcher and translator.